AshAnalyzes/DataCleaning/README.md

  WHERE UniqueID_ = 2045

 Which supports my belief that the data within the rows has not been altered by the “allow quoted lines” setting change.

+I also double check that the date format has been applied correctly, by cross referencing the above data row with the original, and confirm that it has.

+# Dealing with NULL values

+Although the property address is missing in many entries, there are no missing parcel IDs.
+The parcel ID is unique for each property, and every entry for the same address has the same parcel ID.
+So, we can use this detail to perform a self join within the table on this value in the case where the parcelID appears more than once, with an address in at least one of those entries.

+Usually you could use:

+UPDATE a
+SET PropertyAddress = ISNULL(a.PropertyAddress, b.PropertyAddress)
+ FROM `spatial-motif-388503.Data_cleaning.cleaning` a
+ JOIN `spatial-motif-388503.Data_cleaning.cleaning` b
+ ON a.ParcelID = b.ParcelID
+ AND a.UniqueID_ <> b.UniqueID_
+ WHERE a.PropertyAddress IS NULL

+However, I’m using a free version of Bigquery and so do not have the option to use DML queries.
+To get around this, I’m going to have to create an additional column, “new_address”

+Select *,
+      IFNULL(a.PropertyAddress, b.PropertyAddress) as new_prop,
+FROM `spatial-motif-388503.Data_cleaning.cleaning` a
+JOIN `spatial-motif-388503.Data_cleaning.cleaning` b
+ON a.ParcelID = b.ParcelID
+AND a.UniqueID_ <> b.UniqueID_
+WHERE a.PropertyAddress IS NULL

+This will create a dataset with an updated field for address (new_address) when the address field is null.
+However, it also creates duplicate columns for all other fields.
+To clean this up, I run a second query to pull out only the columns from the original file:

+ SELECT UniqueID_,
+       ParcelID,
+       LandUse,
+       PropertyAddress,
+       SaleDate,
+       SalePrice,
+       LegalReference,
+       SoldAsVacant,
+       OwnerName,
+       OwnerAddress,
+       Acreage,
+       TaxDistrict,
+       LandValue,
+       BuildingValue,
+       TotalValue,
+       YearBuilt,
+       Bedrooms,
+       FullBath,
+       HalfBath,
+       new_address
+FROM `spatial-motif-388503.Data_cleaning.new_address`
+And save this as a new table (new_addresss2).

+To get the rest of the data, (the data from the original table that did not have null values for the property address), I first create a second table with the same column (new_address):

+SELECT *,
+    PropertyAddress AS new_address
+FROM `spatial-motif-388503.Data_cleaning.cleaning`
+WHERE PropertyAddress IS NOT NULL

+And combine the two new tables using Union All.

+CREATE TABLE `spatial-motif-388503.Data_cleaning.new_address2` AS
+SELECT * FROM `spatial-motif-388503.Data_cleaning.new_address`
+UNION ALL
+SELECT * FROM `spatial-motif-388503.Data_cleaning.new_addressnonull`